Today I'm giving you a list of ALL the drawing materials and supplies you need as a beginner artist, as well as how to use them!

 Then, there’s articulated ones, some more anatomical, others very simple.

-If you’re tired of pencils or would just like to try a bit more of Color, coloring markers are the perfect solution for you.
+If you’re tired of pencils or would just like to try a bit more of Color, coloring markers are the perfect drawing material for you.

 Markers are very fun to use, but finding the right markers can be hard.